 Here is a video tutorial by Josh Bayless on how to capture leads from error 404 pages.

-I’ve already showed you how Ballard Designs recommended products on their error 404 page to increase their conversions.
+I’ve already shown you how Ballard Designs recommended products on their error 404 page to increase their conversions.

 Similarly, HubSpot offers users the opportunity to ‘sign up for a free demo’ on their error 404 page.
 The other two options above the free demo are also aligned with HubSpot’s conversion goals.